aws-solutions-library-samples/aws-insurancelake-etl/docs/transforms.md

         ```

     - The lookup data file should be saved as CSV and include all the match columns and return value columns.
 It is ok to have some columns that are not used, because the transform specification allows the user to select the specific return columns they want in each transform.

+    - All columns that are not specified as lookup columns in the CSV file will be imported as separate attributes in the DynamoDB table and be available as return attributes.

 ### filldown
 Fill starting column value down the columns for all null values until the next non-null